Custom Home and Remodeling Blog

 Choosing stone veneer siding is a way to achieve a similar look to natural stone on a home's exterior without the expense.
 Stone veneer is lighter weight than natural stone, and the way it is installed is similar to that of brick veneer.
 Be sure to have a water-impenetrable membrane placed between the wood and veneer to help prevent moisture from entering your home.
 Stone veneer is available in natural and synthetic materials, and in many styles and colors.

-Guide To Home Exterior Siding Materials - Stone Veneer
+Our Guide To Home Exterior Siding Material Options - Stone Veneer

 8. Stucco Siding

-Stucco is manufactured from cement, lime, and sand, and is available in a wide variety of colors and textures.
+Stucco is comprised of cement, lime, and sand and is available in a wide variety of colors and textures.
 A waterproof barrier is placed over the home's wood exterior walls before the stucco is applied to prevent moisture damage.
 The stucco is then applied in layers that help to insulate the home.
-There is a great deal of prep work required before stucco is applied and it should be done by an experienced contractor.
-With proper maintenance, stucco can be a long-lasting exterior material and it is a reasonably priced siding option.
+There is a great deal of prep work required before stucco can be applied, and it should be done by an experienced contractor.
+With proper maintenance, stucco can be a long-lasting exterior material, and it is a reasonably priced siding option.

-Guide To Home Exterior Siding Materials - Stucco
+Our Guide To Home Exterior Siding Material Options - Stucco

 9. Wood Siding

-Guide To Home Exterior Siding Materials - Wood
+Our Guide To Home Exterior Siding Material Options - Wood

 Concrete is made of cement, gravel, sand, and water.
-This material is ultra-durable, fire-resistant and can be molded to create different looks and finishes.
+This material is ultra-durable, fire-resistant, and can be molded to create different textures and finishes.
 It can also be tinted to achieve a wide variety of colors.
-Concrete has insulating properties which can increase energy efficiency inside a home and that can help reduce cooling and heating costs.
-Building with concrete can be very expensive, depending upon the complexity of the design of the home.
+Concrete has insulating properties which can increase energy efficiency inside a home and that can help reduce cooling and heating costs for homeowners.
+However, building with concrete can be very expensive, depending upon the complexity of the design of the home.

-How To Choose The Right Windows For Your Home
+How To Choose The Perfect Windows For Your Home

 Styles of Siding Materials